 This view occurs within the public street reserve only and not across private land.
 Views currently available from the Tweed Coast Road down Young Street and of the surrounding natural landscape as a result of vacant lots are not part of this view.

-New buildings are likely to result in a narrowing of the viewfield to result in the view occurring between buildings.
+Necessarily new buildings will result in a narrowing of the view to result in the view occurring between buildings.